Wi-Fi by eduroam

 If you are unsure of the software you require or would like a quote on a specific license please contact the IT Service Desk.
 Include in your email/ticket, the name of software (if applicable) the need of the department/user, the number of licenses required and the requested date of completion.
 An IT Services employee will reply via email to your inquiry.

-If you are ready to purchase software complete a Supply Purchase Requisition (SPR) that includes the following information:
+If you are ready to purchase software for your UFV computer/laptop complete a Software Request Form.

 Common software requests: